ArchieMucharla/Timely/README.md

 ## sp25-cs411-team084-BEAT
 # ⏳ Timely - Timeline Designer ⌛
-A modern web application that allows users to create events and visualize then on a timeline relative to other events.
+A modern web application that allows users to create events and visualize them on a timeline relative to other events.
 Allows personalization features such as:

 - Creation of custom events
 - Creation of custom categories